Don't want the long explanation?

 | Enterprise Application | Service Principal |

-- Enterprise Application → represents the application inside a tenant
+- Enterprise Application → where the app exists

 Each tenant gets its own Enterprise Application.